-If he’s available, Notts will sign him.
-That’s been the David Hussey policy at Trent Bridge since the unassuming Australian arrived in 2004 and proceeded to amass 1315 Championship runs in his debut season.
+If he were available, Notts would sign him.
+That was the David Hussey policy at Trent Bridge once the unassuming Australian arrived in 2004 and proceeded to amass 1315 Championship runs in his debut season.

 Although born (15 July 1977) in Western Australia, David Hussey played his cricket for Victoria from 2002 to 2014 and was a high scorer in all forms of the game – many rating him as the most talented Australian player never to have been capped in a Test match.
 Certainly, Notts fans were grateful for the Australian selectors’ failure to recognise his talents as he served the county well for nine productive seasons.

 An aggressive right-hand batsman with a strong bottom-hand technique, he played for Nottinghamshire between 2004 and 2013.
 In his first season Hussey scored 1,315 runs and followed this in 2005 with another prolific season, scoring 1,293 runs He hit two centuries and one double century, 232* against Warwickshire, as Nottinghamshire went on to win the championship.

 He reached four figures in 2005, 2006 and 2007 by which time his hard hitting One Day exploits had caught the attention of the Australian selectors.
 He made his ODI debut against West Indies in July 2008, an occasion he marked with a run-a-ball 50 and earned a lucrative contract with Kolkata Knight Riders in the Inaugural Indian Premier League.